hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol07.md

 - <span style="color: #008888; font-weight: bold;">Question 14</span>

-  When configuring ISAKMP for IKEv1 Phase1 on a Cisco IOS router, an administrator needs to input the command crypto isakmp key cisco address 0.0.0.0.
+  When configuring ISAKMP for IKEv1 Phase1 on a Cisco IOS router, an administrator needs to input the command `crypto isakmp key cisco address 0.0.0.0` .
 The administrator is not sure what the IP addressing in this command issued for.
 What would be the effect of changing the IP address from 0.0.0.0 to 1.2.3.4?

   A. The key server that is managing the keys for the connection will be at 1.2.3.4<br>
   B. The remote connection will only be allowed from 1.2.3.4<br>